 Our residency programs provide postgraduate clinical training in either general (PGY1) pharmacy practice or within a specialized (PGY2) area of pharmacy practice.
 These experiences prepare our residents for advancement within the profession of pharmacy.

-Jeuel Bayawa, PharmD, PGY1 Community-Based Pharmacy Resident, UB SPPS/Middleport Family Health Center, presenting at the annual meeting of the American Pharmacists Association (APhA) in March 2023.
+Jeuel Bayawa, PharmD, PGY1 Community-Based Pharmacy Resident, UB SPPS/Middleport Family Health Center, presenting at the APhA Annual Meeting in March 2023.

-From left to right: Jeuel Bayawa, PharmD, PGY1 Community-Based Pharmacy Resident, UB SPPS/Middleport Family Health Center, and Samara White, PharmD, PGY1 Pharmacy Resident, UB SPPS/Buffalo Psychiatric Center, presenting at the 2022 American Society of Health-System Pharmacists (ASHP) Midyear Meeting Residency Training Program Showcase.
+L-R: Jeuel Bayawa, PharmD, PGY1 Community-Based Pharmacy Resident, UB SPPS/Middleport Family Health Center, and Samara White, PharmD, PGY1 Pharmacy Resident, UB SPPS/Buffalo Psychiatric Center, presenting at the 2022 ASHP Midyear Meeting Residency Training Program Showcase.

 All of our residency training programs are accredited by the American Society of Health-System Pharmacists (ASHP).Training in a program administered by UB SPPS provides numerous advantages, including: